OdyseeTeam/odysee-api/readme.md

 Please ensure that your code builds and automated tests run successfully before pushing your branch.
 You must `go fmt` your code before you commit it, or the build will fail.

 ## License

 This project is MIT licensed.
 For the full license, see [LICENSE](LICENSE).

 ## Security

-We take security seriously.
-Please contact security@lbry.io regarding any issues you may encounter.
+Please contact security@odysee.com regarding any issues you may encounter.
-Our PGP key is [here](https://lbry.com/faq/pgp-key) if you need it.

 ## Contact